franton/MacMini-Server-AutoBuildScript/README.md

 Areas for Improvement
 =====================

-1) Make this thing get Server.app to do it's first run process for us instead of relying on a monolithic image!

-2) Admin password for root and admin accounts should really be passed to this script for security rather than baked in.
-(Ick but it is a v.1 release).
+1) Admin password for root and admin accounts should really be passed to this script for security rather than baked in.

 3) Feedback on screen outside of the Console logs would be nice.
-Maybe with Casper 9.32 onwards ...
+Loceee's cocoadialog integration is forthcoming.

 Current Known Issues
 ====================